What Does An Occlusal Guard Do?

 Occlusal guards are known as those detachable mouthguards designed to protect your teeth from wearing down due to teeth grinding and clenching.
-The patients are advised to wear these dental guards during the day if the dental condition beyond the normal.
+The patients are advised to wear these dental guards during the day if the dental condition is beyond normal.

 Who Needs Occlusal Guards?

 Anyone who wakes up without the feeling he/she just rested should consider getting an occlusal guard.
 Your restlessness may be as a result of teeth grinding at night.
 The feeling may be accompanied by a toothache or a headache.
 It can also come along with pains in the jaw joint.
-If experience this whenever you wake up from sleep, then you certainly need to visit a dentist for a checkup and of course, get an occlusal guard.
+If experience this whenever you wake up from sleep, then you certainly need to visit a dentist near me for a checkup and of course, get an occlusal guard.

 Invisalign Teeth Grinding